Woolball/job-catcher/README.md

 # Job Matcher

-Job Search Matcher is a web application that allows users to rank job postings based on their CV text, using semantic and keyword matching techniques.
+Job Search Matcher is a web application that allows users to rank job postings based on their CV text, using semantic and keyword matching.
 The application leverages powerful NLP models like SBERT and TF-IDF to analyze job descriptions and match them with user profiles effectively.

 ## Features
 - **Advanced Matching**: Combines semantic similarity and keyword matching to rank job postings based on relevance to the user's CV.
-- **Search Caching**: Efficient caching mechanism using SQLite to store and retrieve job search results, minimizing redundant searches and speeding up the process.
+- **Web Interface**: Access via a simple web interface, with the local server running on the user's side.

 ## Installation